 Once you’ve narrowed in a bit more on what types of things you like to do, make those a bigger part of your life.
 I noticed I found less enjoyment in going to bars, where I felt I couldn’t truly have a meaningful conversation with friends, and started subscribing to newsletters to learn about literary events in my area.
 Through this, I’ve been able to build a network and attend quality events where friends may be performing, hosting, or at the very least, just recommending!

 Reflect on new experiences and see what brought you joy.
 Maybe you liked the act of gardening after volunteering one day, but the garden is too far.
 Maybe you enjoyed teaching literacy skills, but you'd like to work with adults instead of kids.
 Maybe cooking is your thing, but you want to specialize in vegetarian options.
+Repeat the experiences you enjoyed, while making alterations that fit you and your life.
+In the gardening example, perhaps you could start a community garden closer to your home, for instance.
 Schedule it in, and make it work!

 A client asked me recently, “How many passions should you try to include in your career?”
 She is a highly analytical thinker, and I appreciated the question.
 My answer?
 As many as you can, ideally.
 But also remember-- You don’t only have to do one thing.
 The thing about passions is that you don’t only have to do one-- You can have multiple at any given time, they can change or morph, and you can combine them or separate them, depending on what they are.
 And that’s OK; it’s all part of what makes you unique.
 Power on!